pandurangpatil/llm-chat/initial-design.md

 - **Two repos**: backend (Node.js + TypeScript + Express) and frontend (Vite + React)
 - **Backend and Ollama** (Gemma 2 2B) will run together inside the same Cloud Run Docker container; Ollama runs as a separate process started by the container
-- **Storage**: primary is Firebase Realtime Database; local/dev alternative: MongoDB (dev mode).
+- **Storage**: Firebase Realtime Database for both production and local/dev (using Firebase Emulator for local).
 DB provider selected by env var
 - **Per-user API keys** (Claude, Google, ChatGPT) are stored encrypted in DB (encrypted with system key stored in Secret Manager/KMS)
 - **No user registration/reset API**: an admin Cloud Function and bundled CLI utility to create/update users (password hash)
 - **Model config** (available models, mapping to which API-key type, and allowed parameter constraints) is stored in DB and exposed via API for the frontend